 – Easy to place warning messages and make lists within notes.

-– Many options of sharing and export notes to other formats.
+– Many options for sharing and exporting notes to other formats.

 – The free version of the app is very limited and misses essential and important things.